Task

 Six People have come into the local hospital and presented with symptoms of TB.
 Samples were taken, and were confirmed to be TB infection so antibiotics were given, however some patients are still not responding toward the antibiotics and are struggling to fight off infection.

 TB can also have certain deletions on the genome that can identify the lineage of the strain (check out TB lineages and locations across the world) such as an entire deletion on the PPE50 gene in lineage 1 strains and Rv0072 for lineage 2 strains.
-This is not the only identifies but it is what we will use for this test.
+This is not the only identifications but it is what we will use for this test.

-cd ~/data/tb/task
+cd ~/tb

 Your tasks are below: